EliGohar85/QXport/README.md

 # QXport
-Export all charts on your Qlik Sense sheet into a single Excel file — clean, fast, and hassle-free.
-# QXport

 **Your Dashboard.
 One File.**
 Export all charts on your Qlik Sense sheet into a single Excel file — clean, fast, and hassle-free.